-Here's what happens to lost people...
+Here's what happens to people who are lost without Jesus...
 Stuff goes on outside their life - they trip and fall - they're slammed and let down - they're victimized.

-It's the same stuff that happens to Christians.
+And this is the same stuff that happens to Christians.

 We live in the same world with the same heartaches, but there's a difference...

-Stuff still happens to me, but now there's also stuff going on in me - to encourage me, to strengthen me, to love me, to lift me.
-I'm not a stagnant pool any more.
+Stuff still happens to me, but now there's stuff going on in me - to encourage me, to strengthen me.
+I am not a stagnant pool any more.

-There's a river of spiritual life flowing into my heart, and it's that river that keeps the healing flowing...
+My life is being irrigated by God's river of spiritual life, and it's that river that keeps the healing flowing...